kmorris896/rapture-discord-server-documentation/docs/public-channels/rules-and-policies.md

 -- message break --

 The policies in this channel are managed and tracked through Github.
 Major rewrites to the rules will increase the first (or major) number of the version number while minor additions/subtractions will increase the second number (known as a minor number).
 Typographical revisions, spelling corrections, etc. will add a third (patch) number.
-The rule version is always available on the less message in this channel and diffs between each version can be found on in the repository: <https://github.com/kmorris896/rapture-discord-server-documentation>
+The rule version is always available on the last message in this channel and diffs between each version can be found on in the repository: <https://github.com/kmorris896/rapture-discord-server-documentation>

 Generally speaking, patches to the rules (the last kind of change), will be done through edits to the original message.
 Other changes will often require a full purge and reload of the rules.
 We will also let you know via a post in <#753604264147943494> that the rules have been updated.